Pierce Brosnan: Personal life

 It always helps to have a bit of prayer in your back pocket.
 At the end of the day, you have to have something and for me that is God, Jesus, my Catholic upbringing, my faith ...
 God has been good to me.
 My faith has been good to me in the moments of deepest suffering, doubt and fear.
 It is a constant, the language of prayer.
 I might not have got my sums right from the Christian Brothers or might not have got the greatest learning of literature from them, but I certainly got a strapping amount of faith.

-He attends Mass but also adheres to other spiritual beliefs, saying in 2008 that he loves "the teachings of Buddhist philosophy", which he referred to as his "own private faith".
-He elaborated, "I don't preach it, but it's a faith that is a comfort to me when the night is long."